Student Design Teams

 Zips Aero Design Team

 The Zips Baja Design Team designs, fabricates, and tests mini off-road Baja vehicles to compete against other colleges across the country.
-Their goal is to build a Baja car that can survive the toughest of road terrain.
+The goal is to build a Baja car that can survive the toughest of road terrain.
 Students must function as a team to not only design, build, test, promote, and race a vehicle within the limits of the rules, but also to generate financial support for their project and manage their educational priorities.
-While many design team members are mechanical engineering majors, the team is open to any UA student.

 Zips Racing - Formula Combustion Design Team